Also called colorectal cancer, it is cancer that begins in the large intestine (colon) or rectum (end of the colon).

 The applied treatment focuses on specific targets (molecules) in the cancer cells.
 These targets play a role in how cancer cells grow and survive.

-By using these targets, the drug deactivates the cancer cells so they do not spread.
+The drug deactivates the cancer cells by using these targets so they do not spread.
 Targeted therapy can be given as pills or injected into a vein.
-You may have targeted therapy along with surgery, chemotherapy or radiation therapy.
+You may have targeted therapy and surgery, chemotherapy, or radiation therapy.

 You can relieve the stress of the disease by joining a support group for colon cancer.
 Sharing with others who have experiences and problems in common can help you not feel alone.